killinq-joke/node-db3-project/README.md

     -   Updates the scheme with the given id.x
     -   Resolves to the newly updated scheme object.x
 -   `remove(id)`:
-    -   Removes the scheme object with the provided id.
+    -   Removes the scheme object with the provided id.x
     -   Resolves to the removed scheme
-    -   Resolves to `null` on an invalid id.
+    -   Resolves to `null` on an invalid id. x
     -   (Hint: Only worry about removing the `scheme`.
 The database is configured to automatically remove all associated steps.)

 #### Schemes Schema